 A concession system is operated in Argentina for areas that are to be used for exploration and production.
-Concessions are managed by the different provinces and while there are local differences, the basic terms of each concession are substantially the same.
+Concessions are managed by the different provinces where the areas are located and while there are local differences, the basic terms of each concession are substantially the same.
 Non-exploited blocks are put on tender by the respective provinces, offering five year period contracts for exploration and 25 year period contracts for conventional exploitation following a commerciality declaration.
 Exploitation contracts for unconventional resources are offered for a 35 year period.